toastygm/hm-ensemble/README.md

 * 804b Gargu-Kyani Hunter - Taatulk

 # Credits

-The "Extras" lists contents were generated from [HarnChar](https://www.lythia.com/game_aides/harnchar/) and imported into Foundry VTT
+The "Extras" lists contents were generated from [HarnChar](https://www.lythia.com/game_aides/harnchar/) and imported into Foundry VTT.

 The "FFF Gargun" are from "Friends, Foes, and Followers - Part 13" (https://www.lythia.com/game_aides/fff-gargu/) on Lythia.com, by Shawn Bond with artwork by Richard Luschek, and edited by Brent Bailey and Kerry Mould.